OUR STORY

 expanded their start-up by joining the Laureus Sport for Good Coalition.

-and participating as fellows in the Propeller Accelerator for Social Innovation.
+and became Fellows in the Propeller Accelerator for Social Innovation.

 Our youth's specific needs required an organization with an approach